FIND FUN LOCAL TRAILS

 Chichester during the Civil War 1642-1646

 Trail content generously provided by the Chichester Society.
 The outbreak of civil war in England during the summer of 1642 was the culmination of decades of simmering resentment that took many forms.
 Politically, the nation was divided between those who supported the right of King Charles I to rule on his own without recourse to parliament, known as the ‘Divine Right of Kings’; and those who believed that laws, and particularly taxation, should not be imposed without the consent of parliament.
 In religious terms, the King sought, through his archbishop, William Laud, to ‘uphold the dignity of the clergy’, and to reintroduce practices that seemed reminiscent of the ritual and liturgy of Roman Catholicism.
 Civil war became inevitable when King Charles entered the House of Commons with armed soldiers, determined to arrest five of his leading critics, including Sir Arthur Haselrig, who would play an important role in the siege of Chichester in December 1642.
+Content provided under a Creative Common licence - visit the Trail Website for further details.

 Churches, Chapels and places of worship

 Trail content generously provided by the Chichester Society.
 Chichester once had nine parish churches, catering for a population, that in the seventeenth century, did not exceed 2,000 inhabitants.
 Today only two of these churches, St Paul’s, and St Pancras, are still open for worship.
 As well as the Anglican churches, there were a number of nonconformist chapels that are also included in this trail.
 Churches and their clergy played a pivotal role in the life of the city.
 A person’s social standing, as well as their piety, could be judged by the church they attended.
 Anglicans, Methodists, and Baptists often lived separate social as well as religious lives.
 The city’s Roman Catholics were the most marginalised of all religious denominations – a situation that persisted within living memory.
+Content provided under a Creative Common licence - visit the Trail Website for further details.